Summary of “My Guided Journey”

 Growing up with a strict Catholic upbringing, my way of “asking” at that time was praying.
 When I prayed like I was told to do, whatever I prayed for never showed up.
 What I realized is that I didn’t believe in that process.
 After realizing this at that time in my life, everything related to this “religion” was a ceremony of just “going through the motions.”

-I’ve only talked about Page 1 FEAR, but once I could identify that first fear and write it out, could I see how it has been affecting my life and could easily see how it influenced other decisions.
+I’ve only talked about Page 1 FEAR, but once I could identify that first fear by writing it out, could I see how it has been affecting my life.
+I could easily see how it influenced other decisions.
 Who could I ask, who could I trust?
 When I found myself talking to myself more, who was I really talking to?
 That was my natural way of asking.
 It felt right. ~ Ray Holley